 TOMODACHI NGO Leadership Program supported by J.P.
 Morgan

-This program provides Japanese NGO leaders with an opportunity to enhance their capacity to respond to future disasters in Japan and abroad by connecting them to key resources in the U.S. The first delegation will be attending the InterAction Forum in Washington, DC in April 29 to May 1, 2013.
+This program provides Japanese NGO leaders with an opportunity to enhance their capacity to respond to future disasters in Japan and abroad by connecting them to key resources in the U.S. The first delegation attended the InterAction Forum in Washington, DC from April 29 to May 1, 2013.

 TOMODACHI Fellows Program

 This program provides young nonprofit leaders from Japan with a 12-18 month professional fellowship at organizations in the United States to learn best practices, build organizational capacity, and return to Japan to create a network of global leaders.